 mkdir -p ~/.local/lib/deadbeef/

-This command creates the ~/.local/lib/deadbeef/
+As a result, this command creates the ~/.local/lib/deadbeef/

-directory where DeaDBeeF will look for plugins.
+directory where DeaDBeeF will subsequently look for plugins.

 Step 2: Download and Install Plugins